-I am writing on behalf of the members of the Fraternal Order of Police in Virginia and in every region of the country to ask that you join your colleague Senator Timothy D. Kaine as a cosponsor of S. 597, the "Social Security Fairness Act."
+I am writing on behalf of the members of the Fraternal Order of Police in West Virginia and in every region of the country to ask that you both cosponsor S. 597, the "Social Security Fairness Act."
 This legislation is a top priority of the FOP.